-Having the same interviewers assessing all candidates for the role is desirable.
-In this way, differences between interviewers and the effects that has on the ratings is minimised.
-Assign the interviewers who will conduct a structured interview with the candidate.
+Having the same set of interviewers assess all candidates for the role is desirable.
+In this way, differences between interviewers and the effects that can have on interview assessment are minimised.

 Before the interview

-Read through the questions and familiarize yourself with the rubrics for each rating.
+Read through the interview guide and familiarize yourself with the questions and scoring guidelines for each.
 This will help you assess candidates more effectively during the interview.

-Although it can make you feel prepared before the interview, research shows that searching for information from social media and other online sources before the interview will do more harm than good for the fairness of the interview.
+Although it is well-intentioned and can make you feel prepared before the interview, research shows that searching for information from social media and other online sources before the interview will do more harm than good for the fairness of the interview.
 Try to avoid falling into this trap!

 During the interview